 In the fall, class parents organize potluck dinners, hosted by GUS families.
 These events offer a nice opportunity for returning parents, new parents, classroom teachers, and the head of school to meet and celebrate the start of the school year.

-Twice a year, on the half-days of the lower school parent/teacher conferences, the PA hosts a party at the Beverly Roller Palace, or a local ice rink.
+Twice a year, on the half-days of the lower school parent/teacher conferences, the PA hosts off-campus parties that might involve swimming, skating, or other activities.
 The PA hosts other informational and fundraising events throughout the year such as family Bingo Night and monthly PA meetings with guest faculty and outside speakers.
 All parent are welcome and encouraged to attend the PA meetings each month as they are one of the best ways to learn more about what is happening at GUS.

 These evenings are scheduled in the early fall for parents to explore their child’s classroom, meet specialist teachers, and hear from classroom teachers about plans for the academic year.

-The library hosts fundraisers in the Nance Assembly Room twice a year, which are open to the GUS community.
+The library hosts a holiday Book Fair fundraiser in the Nance Assembly Room each year, which is open to the GUS community.
 Permission slips are sent home for parents to indicate either a dollar amount or the number of books a child can purchase.

 Speaker and Screening Series

-During the year, GUS hosts well-known speakers, such as sports figures, experts in education, authors, alumni, or leaders in various industries, to speak with our community.
+During the year, GUS hosts well-known speakers, such as experts in education, social emotional issues, technology or authors, alumni, or leaders in various industries, to speak with our community.
 From time to time special screenings of documentary films, with topics relevant to the GUS mission, are shown.
 These events are open to the entire GUS community as well as the public.

 Wild Boar Classic Golf Tournament